maythamfahmi/CryptoNet/README.md

 Here is some of the examples:

-### Example: Encrypt and Decrypt with Asymmetric Key
+### Example: Encrypt and Decrypt with Symmetric Key
 ```csharp
 ICryptoNet encryptClient = new CryptoNet(SymmetricKey);
 Console.WriteLine("1- We will encrypt following:");